Suzan-Dev/sujantmg.com.np/data/authors/default.md

 github: https://github.com/Suzan-Dev
 ---

+## About me

-**Sujan Tamang** is a self-taught software developer with over 1+ year of experience currently working as a **Frontend Developer** at **Ekbana Solutions**.
+Hi!
+I'm **Sujan Tamang**, a self-taught software developer with over 2+ year of experience currently working as a **Frontend Developer** at **Ekbana Solutions**.
-He has a flair for creating elegant solutions and building better applications for the people.
+I have a flair for creating elegant solutions and building better applications for the world.

-Passionate about **software development**, **artificial intelligence** & **cybersecurity**.
-Javascript being his core technical skill, there's no limit for his interest of learning new technologies.
+Passionate about **Software development**, **Cyber security** & **Open source**.
+**Javascript** being my core technical skill, there's no limit for my interest of learning new technologies.

-Started his journey as a Frontend **React.js** Developer to Backend **Node.js** Developer, now He is a **Full-stack Software Developer**.
-Worked on two big E-commerce projects and numerous side projects.
-He loves solving problems, being a part of open source community, believes in clean code architecture by writing code for the developers and not for the machine.
+Started my journey as a **Frontend React.js Developer** to **Backend Node.js Developer**, now I am **Full-stack Software Developer**.
+I've worked on two of the biggest **e-commerce projects** and numerous side projects of my own.
+I love being a part of open source community, solving problems & writing clean code.

+## What I am learning in 2022

+- Data Structures & Algorithms
+- Remix
+- Vitest
+- React Native
+- Golang
+- Astro

-I hope you'll enjoy reading the blog and learn new things.
+I hope you'll enjoy reading the blog.
 Have a great day!